-The Orange Village Police Department is comprised of 14 full-time officers and a K-9 officer.
+The Orange Village Police Department is comprised of 14 full-time officers, 1 part-time officer and a K-9 officer.
 These officers provide round the clock protection for our residents.
 Our officers and employees work very diligently in partnership with Village officials and the Orange Village community to ensure that the Village remains a safe and secure environment in which to live and work.
 The mission of the Orange Police Department is to achieve excellence in service, protection and enforcement; and to preserve professionalism, integrity, proficiency and education.

 Our department provides a number of community related programs to enhance interaction and understanding among the residents which include a neighborhood watch program, Safety Town Program for pre-school children which is scheduled each summer to teach youngsters the importance of general safety, as well as a Juvenile Diversion Program which reaches out to schools and community organizations to help troubled kids get back on the right track.

 The Police Department has many different units which assist in all aspects of Police work, they are: Citizens Police Academy, Detective Bureau, Patrol Division, K-9 Unit, Citizens Emergency Response Team, Computer Forensics Unit.
 HIDTA (High Intensity Drug Trafficking Areas) and the Valley Enforcement SWAT, Hostage Negotiation & Accident Investigation teams.

 We want positive interaction with our citizens which will benefit all of us.
 In conclusion, it is a honor and a privilege to serve the citizens of the great Village of Orange.

 Community involvement and crime prevention are the goals of this department.

 Burglary is largely a crime of opportunity that can be prevented by taking a few simple steps to ďHardenĒ the target, which is your home.

 If you have an alarm system, USE IT (even at night)!